The best crafting classes in NYC

 25. DIY Sneaker Painting Group Event

-Customized display sneakers have become very popular in recent years and sneakerheads go out of their way to expand their collection of unique artistic footwear.
-In this seminar, you and your party will join the wave and make your own custom painted sneakers to show off (or wear, if you are so inclined).
-You and your team will learn simple painting techniques, including how to detail images using acrylic paints and an experienced instructor will guide you through the process of using something as unique as a shoe as a canvas.
+Customized display sneakers have become very popular in recent years, and sneakerheads go out of their way to expand their collection of unique, artistic footwear.
+In this seminar, you and your party will join the wave and make your own custom-painted sneakers to show off (or wear, if you are so inclined).
+You and your team will learn simple painting techniques, including how to detail images using acrylic paints, and an experienced instructor will guide you through the process of using something as unique as a shoe as a canvas.
 Students will leave the course with a personalized pair of painted sneakers that they can put on display for the world to see.

 26. Modern Wall Terrarium Group Workshop

 Looking for another unique crafting medium that will have your guests exploring new and exciting ways to be creative?
-Consider enrolling in a terrarium workshop where everyone will craft their own living pieces of art out of succulents, mosses and stones.
-This version of the course will see everyone crafting their own, unique piece of wall art out of rocks, moss and faux succulents and they’ll be instructed on how they can go back in to add soil and living succulents to create a more authentic ecosystem.
+Consider enrolling in a terrarium workshop where everyone will craft their own living pieces of art out of succulents, mosses, and stones.
+This version of the course will see everyone crafting their own, unique piece of wall art out of rocks, moss, and faux succulents, and they’ll be instructed on how they can go back in to add soil and living succulents to create a more authentic ecosystem.
 Participants will also seal their piece and prepare it to be hung on a wall or displayed on a mantle.

 Advertising

-27. Wood Burning Workshop
+27. Wood Burning Group Event

 Looking for more classes?